mvaldes14/mvaldes14/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
+Containers, Containers, Containers and of course with Elasticsearch
 - 🌱 I’m currently learning ...
+Kubernetes and FrontEnd (VUEJS)
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+Container related projects
 - 💬 Ask me about ...
+Anything really
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+Twitter and maybe Linkedin

 ## Good ol' CV